spotinst/help/src/docs/eco/getting-started/connect-account-customer-working-with-msp.md

 1. Click here, go to the S3 bucket you chose and navigate to: spotinst_eco/spotinst-cur-report
 2. Click on the file called “crawler-cfn.yml”.
-3. Download the file and contact your Spotinst sales representative.
-(If you do not have a sales representative, contact Spotinst Support.)
+3. Download the file and contact your Spot sales representative.
+(If you do not have a sales representative, contact Spot Support.)
 Please include the following in your email:
    - The crawler file
    - AWS account number of MSP
    - Account ID of the customer’s master payer account
    - CUR bucket name
    - Stack name
    - Prefix
-   - The customer’s Spotinst OrgIDs
+   - The customer’s Spot OrgIDs

 Continue with the steps below.